node-webrtc/node-webrtc/README.md

 ### Tests

-Once everything is built, try `node tests/test.js` as a sanity check.
+Once everything is built, try `npm test` as a sanity check.
 You can run the data channel demo by `node tests/bridge.js` and browsing to `tests/peer.html` in `chrome --enable-data-channels`.
 You can pass an alternate port to the node script by `node tests/bridge.js <port>`.
 If the bridge and peer are on different machines, you can pass the bridge address to the peer by `http://<yourmachine>/peer.html?<host:port>`.

 The output from `bridge.js` should look like:
 ````